10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Florida Background Check Laws

-Florida does not limit what an employer can search regarding a background check during the hiring process.
+Florida background screenings do not limit what an employer can search regarding a background check during the hiring process.
 This state does not follow the Ban the Box Law, but individual cities may have their own rules.

 Georgia Background Check Laws